aaronroberson/aaronroberson.github.io/geekwise/webapps/day5.md

     mongoose.model('todo',TodoSchema);

-Next, we're going to tell Express that we want to use the Jade template engine to render our views:
+Next, we're going to tell Express that we want to use the EJS template engine to render our views:

 app.set('view engine','ejs');